simpleinjector/Blog/content/posts/working-around-the-asp-net-core-di-abstraction.md

 }
 {{< / highlight >}}

-With this abstraction, we can simplify our component to the following:
+With this abstraction, you can simplify your component to the following:

 {{< highlight csharp >}}
 public sealed class CustomerRepository : ICustomerRepository